RasmusKnothNielsen/COVID_19_Data_Analysis/README.md

 # COVID_19_Data_Analysis
-Repo containing some work done with trying to identifying key elements for the COVID-19 virus.
+Repo containing some work done with trying to identifying key elements for the research in the COVID-19 virus.
 Did this to train my machine learning capabilities and general Data Analysis.

 The Dataset that I have been working on, is the following: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge